Edd1eboi/quartz/content/SubIndexes/Logs/finishedlogs/ArksLogs/ProjectYggdrasil.md

 ...

-## //All access records from this terminal from the past 24 hours have been successfully removed from the log.
-Intelligence Bureau records have been redacted.//
+## // All access records from this terminal from the past 24 hours have been successfully removed from the log.
+Intelligence Bureau records have been redacted. //

 ----

 > ##### -Logout

-## //Logging out.//
+## // Logging out. //

 *...*

-## //Welcome to ARKSNet: Global Information Database.
+## // Welcome to ARKSNet: Global Information Database.
 Please enter a command to access files.
-If you need help, please enter [-help]//
+If you need help, please enter [-help] //

 ----

 > ##### -Shutdown

-## //Shutting down//
+## // Shutting down //

-#### //Please have a wonderful day.
-Goodbye!//
+#### // Please have a wonderful day.
+Goodbye! //